mozkomor/GrinGoldMiner/README.md

-# GGM - open-source Grin GPU miner
+# [DISCONTINUED] GGM - open-source Grin GPU miner

-**Update: GGM3 is compatible with Cuckarood29 PoW activated in 7/2019**
+**Update: GGM will not be updated for 2020 hard-fork and PoW change!**

 Miner supports all AMD and NVIDIA 6GB+ cards for both Linux and Winows (MacOS untested).
 Up to 60% faster compared to GGM2.